 What Does it Mean to Have Metals in my Pool Water?

 Having metals in your pool water means that the water contains copper, iron or other metallic deposits.

 What Causes Metals in Pool Water?

 Metals in your pool water can come from a variety of different sources.
 In some cities, the water supply has a naturally higher metal content.
 Additionally, if you’re adding artesian well water to your pool water, there is a higher chance that this source can be contaminated with metals.
 Even simple rain water can increase the presence of metals in your pool water.

 All of your pool’s metal accessories including, but not limited to, your pool’s pump, the heater and your pipes can cause a higher presence of metals in your pool’s water.

 Another common source of metals in your water can come from your choice of algaecide.
 If you’re using a copper-based algaecide, it may be leaving behind metallic deposits.

 Do I Have Metals in My Pool Water?

 If your pool water seems coloured (without being cloudy) and you’ve noticed stains around your pool’s surface, you probably have metals in your pool water.
 The discolouration problems are most likely caused by a significant concentration of copper and iron in the water.

 Why Should I Treat Metals in My Pool Water?

 If the metal content in your pool water is left untreated, it can lead to coloured water or make it more difficult to keep your pool completely clean.

 Treatment for Metals in Pool Water

-The products ALL OUT ULTRA 4 IN 1 and METAL OUT by Summer Smiles is used to eliminate and prevent metal build-up in pool water and on pool surfaces.
+The products ALL OUT ULTRA 4 IN 1 and METAL OUT by Summer Smiles are used to eliminate and prevent metal build-up in pool water and on pool surfaces.
 Additionally, it lowers the metal levels in the water.